 Covers the second half of BLIT 1004, the New Testament.
-Includes weekly one-hour creative application session.
 Second seven weeks of the Spring Semester.
 Prerequisite: BLIT 1012.
 Only available for approved majors; see General Education guidelines.

 BLIT 1103 DISCOVERING THE OLD TESTAMENT

 A general education course introducing the literature of the Old Testament highlighting the development of the faith of ancient Israel, to show the roots of the Christian faith, to show the relevance of the Bible to contemporary life, and to examine the place of the Bible in American culture.
 Fall, Spring, and Summer.